-*This is Articulate Editing house style, which is based on The Chicago Manual of Style (the style guide most often used with fiction writing), generally accepted fiction conventions, and a pinch of personal opinion.
+*This is Articulate Editing house style, which is based on generally accepted fiction conventions (in the US) and a pinch of personal opinion.
 Most of what is written here will apply across the board, but if a guideline has wiggle room or exceptions, I'll let you know.
-And if you're working with a publisher, make sure you follow their specifications, as their house style may differ slightly.
+And if you're working with a publisher, make sure you follow their specifications as their house style may differ slightly.
 (This style guide also applies to creative nonfiction.)

 The thought options

 There's more than one way to style thoughts, and there are some strong opinions out there.
 But even though you have creative freedom in this area, if you're writing genre fiction, it's often best to stick with the prevailing conventions.

 You occasionally see quotation marks used for thoughts (more common in Britain than the U.S.), and the Chicago Manual of Style bows to author preference on the matter.
 But think twice before styling thoughts this way.
 The prevailing opinion is that quotation marks should be reserved for audible speech.
 Using quotation marks makes thought tags a necessity (which increases narrative distance), and even with the tags there's potential for confusion.
 (If reading quickly, you may miss that it's supposed to be a thought rather than dialogue.)

 As Henry walked along, he thought, "What a beautiful day.
 I can't believe it's not even spring yet."
 X

 2. A thought tag with no quotation marks